 Most raisins are sold in boxes or resealable packages you cannot see through so it is difficult to judge freshness by the eye.
 If you squeeze the box and it is squeezable and not hard, there is a good chance your selection is a good one.
 Another telltale sign is rattling.
 Give the container a good shake and listen.
 As raisins age, they continue to dry out, can shrivel up, even more, may harden, and will rattle around in a box or bag if shaken and dried up.

-It is important to properly store raisins so they do not dry out too quickly.
+It is important to store raisins properly, so they do not dry out too quickly.
 Seal raisins in an airtight container or bag and store in a cool, dark place.
 Most kitchen cabinets are too warm.
 A month on the shelf is the maximum time they should be left out, after that they begin to dry out, darken, and lose vitamins.
-Also, raisins are popular for attracting bugs, so be sure to examine them carefully for insect activity before using.
+Also, raisins are popular for attracting bugs, so be sure to scrutinize them for insect activity before using.

 Refrigeration is recommended for storage longer than a month.
 In a properly sealed container, raisins can last six months to one year.